Miriam Margolyes scathingly criticises ‘poisonous’ and ‘irrelevant’ John Cleese

 In recent years Cleese, who is set to debut a new show on GB News this month, has become a divisive figure.

 In 2019, he appeared to denounce multi-culturalism, saying: “London is not an English city any more.”
-After he was criticised, the 83-year-old responded: “I suspect I should apologise for my affection for the Englishness of my upbringing, but in some ways I found it calmer, more polite, more humorous, less tabloid, and less money-oriented than the one that is replacing it.”
+After he was criticised, the 83-year-old responded: “I suspect I should apologise for my affection for the Englishness of my upbringing, but in some ways, I found it calmer, more polite, more humorous, less tabloid and less money-oriented than the one that is replacing it.”

 Margolyes said that, in 1962, Cleese and Graham Chapman “were poisonous”, and would “ignore” her after she got laughs from the audience, which she said “crushed” her.

-She added: “I think they thought I was too full of myself because in those days women were literally not allowed to join the club.”
+She added: “I think they thought I was too full of myself because, in those days, women were literally not allowed to join the club.”

 However, Margolyes had kind words for Cleese and Chapman’s fellow Monty Python stars Michael Palin, whom she called “a darling, a special man”, and the “incredibly intelligent and very funny” Eric Idle.